ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 Scope
 +++++

 The aspects of the disease this cause model is designed to simulate are the states, transitions, and sequelae.
 The Vivarium model of IHD has been of a similar design to GBD 2019 by modeling IHD using MI sequelae to estimate the prevalence of IHD.
+In addition, the full heart failure cause model is included here.
 Like GBD 2019, Vivarium's design includes several states:

   a) Acute myocardial infarction ('Acute MI' or AMI) is captured by two GBD sequelae and simulants should have myocardial infarction at the GBD IHD cause-level incidence rate.
 Vivarium's design of 'Acute MI' is modeled exactly after GBD 2019's 'Acute MI' case definition and informed by the GBD 2019 "Myocardial infarction due to ischemic heart disease - EMR comparison" DisMod model and sequelae.
   b) Post-MI is a state entered by survivors of AMI.
 Vivarium's design of 'Post MI' is modeled after part B of GBD 2019's 'Chronic IHD' case definition, which is captured in GBD as the "Asymptomatic Ischemic Heart Disease following myocardial infarction" DisMod model and sequelae.
-  c) Angina, or stable coronary artery disease, is not included in this model, as the disability associated with angina is assumed ot be included in heart failure.
-  d) Heart failure due to IHD, also known as ischemic cardiomyopathy is modeled in GBD as part of IHD.
+  c) Heart failure due to IHD, also known as ischemic cardiomyopathy is modeled in GBD as part of IHD.
 For this simulation, it is a state that can be entered based on the incidence of heart failure due to IHD.
 It is included in the same cause model as myocardial infarction as these patients are also elgible for AMI.
+  d) Heart failure residual, is a state that can be entered based on the incidence of heart failure NOT due to IHD.
+It is included in the same cause model as myocardial infarction and heart failure from IHD to enforce mutual exclusivity.

 Assumptions and Limitations
 +++++++++++++++++++++++++++

 The risk factor of BMI, SBP, LDL cholesterol, smoking, FPG, physical inactivity, total alcohol intake, processed meats, and sugar sweetened beverage could all affect the transition rates 1, 3, and 4, listed below, through the measures of incidence described in the table.

+The excess mortality for all simulants with HF will be the EMR of the HF envelope, undifferentiated by etiology.

 Cause Model Diagram
 +++++++++++++++++++